Azure/AppService/_posts/2025-08-25-BYOL-Support-for-JBoss.md

 ---
-title: " Bring Your Own License (BYOL) Support for JBoss EAP on Azure App Service"
+title: "🚀 Bring Your Own License (BYOL) Support for JBoss EAP on Azure App Service"
 author_name: "Byron Tardif"
 toc: true
 toc_sticky: true
 ---

-# 🚀 Bring Your Own License (BYOL) Support for JBoss EAP on Azure App Service

 We’re excited to announce that Azure App Service now supports **Bring Your Own License (BYOL)** for **JBoss Enterprise Application Platform (EAP)**, enabling enterprise customers to deploy Java workloads with greater flexibility and cost efficiency.

+If you’ve evaluated Azure App Service in the past, now is the perfect time to take another look.
+With BYOL support, you can leverage your existing Red Hat subscriptions to optimize costs and align with your enterprise licensing strategy.

 ## 🧩 What Is BYOL for JBoss EAP?